microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 ## Description

+Since these new functions will be written in a different language than the ones from the previous challenge (Node.js vs. C#), you will need to open a new Visual Studio code window.

+- Local Workstation: Open a new VS Code window to the "Events" folder wherever you unpacked the student Resources.zip package.
+- GitHub Codespaces: Open the "Events" folder in the Codespace by:
+    - Select `Open Folder` from the "hamburger menu" in the upper left corner of the screen
+    - Navigate to the `Events` folder from the drop down that appears at the top of the VS Code window and click `OK`
+    - The Codespace will re-load in the browser, with VS Code opened to the `Events` folder.

+Using the skills you learned in Challenge 02 when creating a "Hello World" function, you will create two new functions and deploy each both to the Function App in Azure with the `events` in the name that you created earlier in Challenge 03.

+### Create & Publish `savePlateData` Function

-- Create a new folder to contain your event processing functions, call it "Events" for instance.
-Create a new Project from the "Workspace (local)" dropdown in the Azure Extension tab of VSCode.
-Choose the Events folder.
-Select Javascript.
-Model V4, Event Grid trigger, name `savePlateData`
+- Create a new Project from the "Workspace (local)" dropdown in the Azure Extension tab of VSCode.
+- Choose the `Events` folder.
+- Create the first function with the following specifications:
+    - Select Javascript
+    - Model V4
+    - Event Grid trigger
+    - Name `savePlateData`
-- Replace the code `savePlateData.js` with the following:
+- Replace the code in the generated `savePlateData.js` file with the following:

 ```javascript
 const { app, output } = require('@azure/functions');